nfergu/hashtableperf/README.md

 ```

 This compiles with an [optimization level](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) of 3.
 Different optimization levels were tried.
-Optimization levels 2 and 3 were the fastest, but there was not a significant difference between them.
+Optimization levels 2 and 3 were the fastest (but there was not a significant difference levels 2 and 3).

 ### Clang